Map by mapchart.net - Some rights reserved.

 The hotel's garden restaurant overlooks the grounds and serves local produce in traditional and modern cuisine.
 The grand affair of Sunday lunch is served in the River Room with views over the beach and bay out towards Scotland.
 Visitors can also eat in the hotel's lounge bar, the dungeon or the '1625 Room' which is also used as a wedding venue.

 As a wedding venue the experienced management team is responsible for overseeing every detail of the special day.
 Receptions can be held in the River Room or the '1625 Room' which is smaller more intimate room with its fireplace and antique furniture.
 The wedding couple also gets one of the best rooms in the house, a luxury suite overlooking the bay or gardens for their first night.

 Ballygally Castle was built in 1625 by James Shaw a Scot who came to Ireland in 1606 in search of his fortune.
-He was granted a plot of land for £24 a year on which he built the original castle.
+He was granted a plot of land on which he built the original castle.

 The castle was used during the civil war as a place of refuge for the protestants and on a number of occasions a local garrison of soldiers tried to take it but without success.
 In the middle of the 18th century the castle was extended as four new residents came to live there; the squire Henry Shaw, his new wife and her two sisters.

 The castle remained in the Shaw family with the last squire of Ballygally being William Shaw in the early 1800's when the castle and lands were lost along with all the family's wealth.

 After this time the castle was first used as a coastguard station and then as a home to at least three other families until it was eventually sold in the 1950's to Cyril Lord a textile millionaire who refurbished the castle and opened it as a hotel.
 1n 1966 the Hastings Hotel Group became the owners of the hotel since when it has undergone refurbishment a number of times.